-For me, there are 6 KEY variables that drive wealth creation:
+For me, there are six KEY variables that drive wealth creation:

-- Annual Income Growth (at what rate is your income increasing every year)
+- Annual Income Growth (at what rate your income increases every year)

 - Effective Tax Rates (what portion of your income goes to taxes)

-- Your Savings Rate (what is left over after taxes and spending)
+- Savings Rate (what is left over after taxes and spending)

-- Duration (the amount of years your money is put to work)
+- Duration (the number of years your money is put to work)

-- Compound Annual Growth Rate (how much is your money growing every year)
+- Compound Annual Growth Rate, or CAGR (how much your money is growing every year, also know as returns)

 It’s not how much money you make, but how much money you keep, how hard it works for you, and how many generations you keep it for. –Robert Kiyosaki

-For the most part, I think that Robert Kiyosaki captured the wealth building process.
+For the most part, I think this quote by Robert Kiyosaki captures the wealth building process.
 Let’s break what he says down into bite-sized pieces…

-It doesn’t matter whether you earn $30K a year or $300K if you spend every last cent without saving and investing you will never be wealthy.
-The reality is that there are plenty of high earners that are living paycheck to paycheck.
+It doesn’t matter whether you earn $30K a year or $300K a year if you spend every last cent of it.
+Without saving and investing you will never be wealthy.
+The reality is that there are plenty of high earners living paycheck to paycheck.
 The person earning a $300K salary may appear “rich,” but if he or she is spending all of it every month, it’s just a facade, a veneer of wealth.
 You must spend less than you make in order to have capital available to grow wealth.

 Financial rule #1 is to spend less than you make!

 Remember the old saying “pay yourself first?”
-You do this by making sure that every time money comes your way you direct some to saving and investing before anything else.
-If you work for an employer and are offered a 401K or HSA, then this is a way to pay yourself before Uncle Sam takes his cut.
+You do this by making sure that every time money comes your way you direct some to saving and some to investing before anything else.
+If you work for an employer and are offered a 401K or HSA, take advantage of it, as this is a way to pay yourself before Uncle Sam takes his cut.
 And save enough to get any employer match – that’s free money!

 Financial rule #2 is to invest the difference wisely!

-In optimizing how much you keep there are really 3 factors at play:
+In optimizing how much you keep there are really three factors at play:

 - Your Taxes – try to do anything and everything to ensure you are paying the minimum taxes legally allowed.

-- Your Spending – remember rule #1, spend less than you make.
+- Your Spending – remember rule #1, and spend less than you make.

 - Your Savings Rate – This is what is left after taxes and spending.
-The surplus goes to either your bank account or investment account.
+Surplus goes to either your savings account or investment account.
 This is where rule #2 comes into play, so make sure you invest the difference wisely.
 The lottery is not an investment!
 Well, maybe it is, but it’s not a very wise one.

-This is really just emphasizing rule#2 to invest the difference wisely.
-You want to put your little green backs to work for you.
+This is really just emphasizing rule #2 to invest the difference wisely.
+You want to put your little greenbacks to work for you.
 Start thinking about every dollar you save/invest as a soldier in your army.
-This is war, you’re fighting for financial freedom, time freedom, and location freedom.
+This is war, and you’re fighting for freedom: financial freedom, time freedom, and location freedom.

 You want to put your money where it can appreciate and/or earn you cash flow (i.e. more income).
 It’s the best of both worlds when you can invest in an asset that does both.

-Remember those 6 key variables I outlined at the beginning of this post?
-Duration is the key factor that determines the power of your compound annual growth rate.
-The longer your money can stay invested to compound the more impact the compound rate will have in building your wealth.
+Duration is the key factor that determines the power of your compound annual growth rate (CAGR).
+The longer your money can stay invested, the more impact the compound rate will have in building your wealth.

-Over the long term it is compounding that will enable you to retire with wealth.
+Over the long term, it is compounding that will enable you to retire with wealth.
 Over the very long term, compounding makes it possible to leave a legacy long after you pass away for generations to come.
 But it takes decades!

-For some of you the above might have been review.
-For others, maybe breaking down the wealth building process into bite size pieces was enlightening.
-Either way, we can all benefit from reminding ourselves how wealth is created.
+For some of you, the above might have been a review.
+For others, maybe breaking down the wealth building process into bite-sized pieces was enlightening.
+Either way, we can all benefit from a reminder of how wealth is created.

 The review is our solid foundation.
 To drive home which of these six factors wields the most power, I’m going to use math and a few examples of different types of wealth builders.

 - GYFG – Saves 50% of his income and would be considered an aggressive saver.